-To preview the Grassland UK event, microbiologist Dr David Adimpong from EnviroSystems says acetic acid inhibits soil-borne bacteria and moulds that otherwise can cause in-clamp spoilage.
+To preview the Grassland UK event, microbiologist Dr David Adimpong from EnviroSystems says acid inhibits soil-borne bacteria and moulds that otherwise can cause in-clamp spoilage.
 “Although no additive can handle heavy contamination, even low levels of soil can trigger a butyric fermentation,” he says.

 To combat this, the company recommends a triple action inoculant with three bacterial strains, each with different but compatible modes of action.
 An example from EnviroSystems is OptiSile Extra, which contains the industry standard Lactobacillus plantarum, widely appreciated for rapid lactic fermentation and maximum capture of nutrients going into the clamp.